-Professional litigators, corporate counselors or civil defense attorneys are just a few of the many legal specializations open to graduates of a J.D. program who have passed a state bar exam.
+Professional litigators, corporate counselors, or civil defense attorneys are just a few of the many legal specializations open to graduates of a J.D. program who have passed a state bar exam.
 Many other career paths exist for legal professionals with a J.D. degree.
-A few examples include:

 After years of long hours and simple assignments, lawyers may earn partner or senior associate status, though competition for these positions is fierce.
-High working standards and ethics play a part in a lawyer's likelihood of being promoted, though contacts and references are just as important as knowledge and skills.
+High working standards and ethics play a part in a lawyer's likelihood of being promoted, along with having good contacts and references.

-J.D. degree holders, or those with dual degrees in international studies, political science or public policy may find likable careers in government agencies, embassies and international organizations.
+J.D. degree holders, or those with dual degrees in international studies, political science, or public policy may find likable careers in government agencies, embassies, and international organizations.
 Careers in politics may require many years at an entry-level or probationary position before escalating to a higher office.
-Legal knowledge may provide an advantage to professionals looking to advance in the political arena.
+Legal knowledge provides an advantage to professionals looking to advance in the political arena.

 Public Service Careers

-A Master of Business Administration degree combined with a J.D. degree, is one of the most popular dual degree programs.
-Students with both a legal and business management education can likely excel in a corporate environment.
+A Master of Business Administration degree combined with a J.D. degree is one of the most popular dual degree programs.
+Students with both a legal and business management education can excel in a corporate environment.